neutrinolabs/xrdp/docs/nla.md

 These tests do not replace an interoperability test with FreeRDP or MSTSC and a real GSSAPI acceptor.

+The initial implementation also passed the full project CI matrix, including GCC, G++, Clang, 32-bit builds, ASan, UBSan, cppcheck, and FreeBSD 14.4 and 15.0 with both OpenSSL and LibreSSL.

 ## Not supported yet